-- Send an event recap and photos to your local media.
+- Send an event recap and photos to your local press.
 They might be willing to report on your event after it happens! - Amplify the event's success through social media.
-Make sure to tag any partner organizations or fundraising beneficiaries in your posts. - One final step: Be sure to let CAN know about your event!
+Make sure to tag any partner organizations or fundraising beneficiaries in your posts. - One final step: be sure to let CAN know about your event!
 We love when individuals, organizations, and businesses take the initiative to help people become more aware of concussion prevention and treatment.
-Email a short event recap and any photos or video you'd like to share to Director@ConcussionAwarenessNow.org, and the event might just make its way onto the Concussion Awareness Now social media pages, newsletter, or in an upcoming email!
+Email a short event recap and any photos or video you'd like to share to Project Director Gina Peattie at gpeattie@biausa.org, and the event might just make its way onto the Concussion Awareness Now social media pages, newsletter, or in an upcoming email!